-Staffing hours for our department was reduced by 20% (furloughed) across the board to help the organization meet these challenging financial times.
-We are still able to cover all shifts (24/7) and address daily expectations, and emergencies
+Staffing hours for facilities and life support systems underwent a 20% reduction across the board to help the organization meet these challenging financial times.
+We were still able to cover all shifts (24/7) and address daily expectations, and handle emergencies

-- 1. Main sprinkler line repair
+- 1. Repair of main sprinkler lines

-- 2. New chiller compressor A repair.
+- 2. New chiller compressor installed

-- 3. New Jellyfish culturing
+- 3. Jellyfish culture in Aqua Lab

-- 4. Great white shark sculpture in the process of being transported from the Sea Lion Center to Aquarium of the Bay
+- 4. Great white shark sculpture being transported from the Sea Lion Center to the Aquarium of the Bay